-In 2012, 10 cases of poisoning of birds of prey were recorded, and 4 further birds were recorded to have been shot.
-The number of incidents recorded in 2012 was less than in 2011.
-However the 2012 figures can be considered only a proportion of the number of incidents that occurred in total.
-Four of these incidents may not have come to light for radio/satellite tracking devices that enabled discovery of the dead birds.
-As the monitoring scheme continues and expands in the future, a more complete picture of the threats to our native birds of prey and a long-term trend of poisoning and persecution will emerge.
+The number of poison and persecution incidents recorded in 2013 was greater than that recorded in 2012, though less than that recorded in 2011.
+As referenced in the 2011 and 2012 reports, the number recorded is likely to be only a fraction of the number of incidents that occurred in total.
+Many incidents might never have been discovered if not for radio/satellite tracking devices that pointed towards the location of the birds and the fact that they were stationary.
+As the monitoring scheme continues and expands in the future, a more complete picture of such threats to our native birds of prey and a long-term trend of poisoning and persecution will emerge.
 This will inform the relevant authorities of where best to target actions to prevent such incidents re-occurring and act as a measure of success with regard to actions taken.
+Already, trends are beginning to emerge as to the main threats, the main victims, timing, methods and reasons for poisoning and persecution incidents.

-As in 2011, a significant proportion (61%) of poison and persecution records in 2012 were in the east of the country, in Counties Wicklow, Wexford, Kilkenny, Meath, and Dublin.
-Counties Offaly, Mayo, Kerry, Donegal and Laois also featured, showing that poisoning and persecution incidents are widespread throughout the country.
-There are however, certain areas where poison and persecution incidents are recorded more than others and these can be seen on a 10km square basis in Figure 6.
+As in previous years, a significant proportion (52%) of poison and persecution records in 2012 were in the east of the country, in Counties Wicklow, Kildare, Carlow, Louth, Meath, and Dublin.
+Counties Offaly, Mayo, Cork, Clare, Tipperary, Leitrim and Laois also featured, showing that poisoning and persecution incidents are widespread throughout the country.
+There are however, poison and persecution black spots and these can be seen in Figure 4, which is based on data from 2007 to 2013.